CornerstonePres/cornerstone-pres/_announcements/2020-02-18-lent-announcement.md

 ---
 title: Lent Announcement
-announcement: Lent begins February 26th
+announcement: Welcome to the Season of LENT
 ---